tldr-pages/tldr/pages/linux/pacman-deptest.md

 `pacman --deptest --help`

-- Out of a list of packages, print which ones are not installed:
+- Out of a list of packages, print the names of those that aren't installed:

 `pacman --deptest {{package_name1}} {{package_name2}}`

-- Check if the installed package satisfy the minimum version:
+- Check if the installed package satisfies the given minimum version:

 `pacman --deptest "{{bash>=5}}"`